SimarKareer/StockBot/README.md

 Ez stonks aquire currency

 ## Setup
+First make an account on https://iexcloud.io

-First make an empty config.json in the base folder and in the IEX_historical-prices folder.
-Make that file look like this...
+Then make an empty config.json in the base folder AND in the IEX_historical-prices/script folder.
+Take your secret API token and put it into the file to look like this...
 ```
 {
     "TOKEN": "sk_84a41298ed784f75bf6d15853fb489f0"